ag15502/amxx-physxmod/README.md

 What is PhysXMOD?
 PhysXMOD is an AMXModX (http://www.amxmodx.org/ ) module (note: my module does not use the Metamod API).
 PhysXMOD enables developers to utilize the external Nvidia PhysX 4 physics engine.
+The currently used version of PhysX 4 does not support CUDA hardware acceleration on Linux.
+Physics calculations will be performed exclusively on the CPU.
+On Windows, hardware acceleration is supported and functional.

 Requirements:
 1) AMXModX (version appears to be irrelevant, but I have only tested with versions 1.9.0 and 1.10.0).